pattonsgirl/Spring2021-CEG2410/Projects/Project3/README.md

 In your GitHub repository, select the green `Code` button then select `Download ZIP`.
 Upload this zip file to Pilot.

-In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project your are submitting.
+In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project you are submitting.